This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • If you believe excess wax buildup is the problem, you can use a few drops of hydrogen peroxide or ear oil in your ear to loosen the wax.
 If this does not work, see your doctor for a professional ear flush or use an at-home irrigation kit.

-• If the itch is caused by a bacterial or fungal infection, a 50:50 mixture of white vinegar with water can be used as drops several times a day.
+• If a bacterial or fungal infection causes the itch, a 50:50 mixture of white vinegar with water can be used as drops several times a day.

 • For ears that are moist and itchy, a 50:50 mixture of white vinegar and rubbing alcohol can dry out the ear and relieve the itch.
 This includes swimmer’s ear.